bjornbytes/lovr-docs/guides/Distribution.md

 > Once you have an executable, be sure to distribute it with all the `.dll` files that came with the original LÖVR download.

+macOS
+---

+To create a .app on macOS, first get the stock LÖVR.app, either by downloading it [here](https://lovr.org/download/mac) or by setting the `-DLOVR_BUILD_BUNDLE=ON` flag when building with CMake.

+Then, to get the .app to run a custom project instead of the nogame screen, put a .lovr archive in the `LÖVR.app/Contents/Resources` folder (right click and use "Show Package Contents" to get to the Contents folder).

+Next, the `Contents/Info.plist` should be modified.
+The `CFBundleName` entry should be changed from "LÖVR" to the name of the project, and the `CFBundleIdentifier` should also be changed to a unique ID for the project/studio name.
+The `Resources/lovr.icns` file can be replaced with a custom icon as well.

+Finally, `LÖVR.app` can be renamed to `Awesome VR Project.app` and distributed as a zip.

 WebVR
 ---